Clinical Teaching Fellow

 Areas of Expertise:

 Katy Clemens joined the Bob Parsons Veterans Advocacy Clinic in June 2019.
-Prior to joining the clinic, Ms. Clemens spent thirteen years as an appellate litigator at National Veterans Legal Services Program, where she represented hundreds of veterans and their dependents and survivors before the U.S. Court of Appeals for Veterans Claims, the U.S. Court of Appeals for the Federal Circuit, and the Department of Veterans Affairs.
-While at NVLSP, Ms. Clemens also mentored dozens of attorneys litigating their first veterans’ law cases, through both NVLSP’s Lawyers Serving Warriors project, and The Veterans Consortium Pro Bono Program.
-Ms. Clemens is also one of the authors of the Veterans Benefits Manual.
+Prior to joining the clinic, Clemens spent 13 years as an appellate litigator at National Veterans Legal Services Program, where she represented hundreds of veterans and their dependents and survivors before the U.S. Court of Appeals for Veterans Claims, the U.S. Court of Appeals for the Federal Circuit, and the Department of Veterans Affairs.
+While at NVLSP, she also mentored dozens of attorneys litigating their first veterans’ law cases, through both NVLSP’s Lawyers Serving Warriors project, and The Veterans Consortium Pro Bono Program.
+Clemens is also one of the authors of the Veterans Benefits Manual.

-Over her career, Ms. Clemens has taken a special interest in several different issues facing veterans, including the translation of legalese into plain language for claimants, military toxic exposures, psychiatric misdiagnosis, military sexual trauma, issues facing LGBTQIA+ servicemembers and veterans, and the VA’s duty to assist incarcerated veterans with their claims.
-Ms. Clemens is a member of the Maryland Bar and the National Lawyers Guild.
+Over her career, Clemens has taken a special interest in several different issues facing veterans, including the translation of legalese into plain language for claimants, military toxic exposures, psychiatric misdiagnosis, military sexual trauma, issues facing LGBTQIA+ service members and veterans, and the VA’s duty to assist incarcerated veterans with their claims.
+Clemens is a member of the Maryland Bar and the National Lawyers Guild.